With blazing speeds and better connectivity, next-generation 5G network may lay 'foundation' for the future | The Japan Times

 Last month, KDDI announced it will begin a joint experiment with security company Secom as early as May to test how the 5G network can upgrade current security systems.

-Secom has said it believes 5G’s faster data-transmission speed will make it possible to transfer a high-resolution moving image captured by security cameras to a control center without delay or pause.
+Secom has said it believes 5G’s faster data-transmission speed will make it possible to transfer a high-resolution moving images captured by security cameras to a control center without delay or pause.

 “We expect 5G will be able to transfer moving images of a fine enough quality to identify a person’s face . . . or to read the numbers on a vehicle’s license plate clearly,” Secom official Hiroyuki Teramoto said at a news conference in Tokyo last month.

-But faster speeds are not the only feature highlighted by the cutting-edge technology, as 5G is expected to allow more devices — from cars to rice cookers — to go online simultaneously, making the so-called internet of things (IoT) a more prominent part of in people’s lives.
+But faster speeds are not the only feature highlighted by the cutting-edge technology, as 5G is expected to allow more devices — from cars to rice cookers — to go online simultaneously, making the so-called internet of things (IoT) a more prominent part of people’s lives.

 5G, able to handle up to 100 times more connected devices than LTE, will likely to become the “integral part” of an IoT society, the communications ministry said.